Serpent Society: Publication history

-The Serpent Society was formed by Sidewinder as he gathered a number of villains with snake-themed powers.
-The group was organized more like a supervillain labor union, with the members providing protection for each other, sharing profits, and organizing profitable crimes.
-The Society worked, on an as-needed basis, for criminal organizations such as HYDRA, the Maggia, the Kingpin, and A.I.M.
-Some of these jobs brought the Serpent Society into conflict with Captain America and his partners.
-At one point, the Viper took control of the Society, plotting to take control of the United States, but was ultimately foiled by Captain America, D-Man, Nomad, the Falcon and former members of the Serpent Society.
-The Society would briefly reform over the years, but never made much impact.
+The Serpent Society is formed by Sidewinder as he gathers a number of villains with snake-themed powers.
+The group is organized as a supervillain labor union, with the members providing protection for each other, sharing profits, and organizing profitable crimes.
+The Society works, on an as-needed basis, for criminal organizations such as Hydra, the Maggia, the Kingpin, and A.I.M.
+Some of these jobs bring the Serpent Society into conflict with Captain America and his partners.
+At one point, the Viper takes control of the Society, plotting to take control of the United States, but is foiled by Captain America, D-Man, Nomad, the Falcon and former members of the Serpent Society.

-As part of the All-New Marvel NOW! branding, a resurrected Viper (Jordan Stryke) took control of the Serpent Society.
-He reorganized it as "Serpent Solutions" and provided their services to various corporations.
-Serpent Solutions were opposed by the new Captain America, formerly known as Falcon.
+As part of the All-New Marvel NOW! branding, a resurrected Viper (Jordan Stryke) takes control of the Serpent Society.
+He reorganizes the group as "Serpent Solutions" and provides their services to various corporations.
+Serpent Solutions is opposed by the new Captain America, formerly known as Falcon.